Italian literature: Minor writers

 Gasparo Gozzi's satire was less elevated, but directed towards the same end as Parini's.
-In his Osservatore, something like Joseph Addison's Spectator, in his Gazzetta veneta, and in the Mondo morale, by means of allegories and novelties he hit the vices with a delicate touch, introducing a practical moral.
 Gozzi's satire has some slight resemblance in style to Lucian's.
-Gozzi's prose is graceful and lively, but imitates the writers of the 14th century.
-Another satirical writer of the first half of the 18th century was Giuseppe Baretti of Turin.
 In a journal called the Frusta letteraria he mercilessly criticized the works then being published in Italy.
-He had learnt much by travelling; his long stay in Britain had contributed to the independent character of his mind.
 The Frusta was the first book of independent criticism directed particularly against the Arcadians and the pedants.

-In 1782 was born Giambattista Niccolini.
-In literature he was a classicist; in politics he was a Ghibelline, a rare exception in Guelph Florence, his birthplace.
-In imitating Aeschylus, as well as in writing the Discorsi sulla tragedia greca, and on the Sublime Michelangelo, Niccolini displayed his passionate devotion to ancient literature.
-In his tragedies he set himself free from the excessive rigidity of Alfieri, and partly approached the English and German tragic authors.
-He nearly always chose political subjects, striving to keep alive in his compatriots the love of liberty.
+Giovanni Battista Niccolini was a classicist; in imitating Aeschylus, as well as in writing the Discorsi sulla tragedia greca, and the Sublime Michelangelo, Niccolini displayed his devotion to ancient literature.
+In his tragedies, he set himself free from the excessive rigidity of Alfieri, and partly approached the English and German tragic authors.
+He nearly always chose political subjects.
 Such are Nabucco, Antonio Foscarini, Giovanni da Procida, Lodovico il Moro and others.
-He assailed papal Rome in Arnaldo da Brescia, a long tragic piece, not suited for acting, and epic rather than dramatic.
+He assailed papal Rome in Arnaldo da Brescia.
 Niccolini's tragedies show a rich lyric vein rather than dramatic genius.
 He has the merit of having vindicated liberal ideas, and of having opened a new path to Italian tragedy.